 Core Architecture & Latency Constraints for Real-Time Geofencing Systems

 Real-time geofencing operates under strict temporal and resource boundaries.
 In mobility, logistics, and IoT telemetry, location triggers must resolve within single-digit millisecond windows to maintain state consistency, enforce compliance boundaries, and sustain routing accuracy.
-The architectural boundary between telemetry ingestion and trigger emission is defined by a non-negotiable latency budget.
-Systems that exceed P95 thresholds of 50ms for spatial containment evaluation experience cascading queue backpressure, stale state propagation, and degraded dispatch coordination.
-Production architectures prioritize streaming polygon evaluation, deterministic memory allocation, and asynchronous event routing to sustain throughput under bursty GPS telemetry loads while preserving deterministic trigger semantics.
+The architectural boundary between telemetry ingestion and trigger emission is defined by a non-negotiable latency budget: when a vehicle crosses a surge-pricing perimeter or a cold-chain asset breaches a customs zone, the trigger must be evaluated, deduplicated, and routed before the physical state advances.
+Systems that exceed a P95 of 50ms for spatial containment experience cascading queue backpressure, stale state propagation, and degraded dispatch coordination — and once tail latency poisons a connection pool, recovery requires shedding live traffic.
+This page is the architectural reference for backend and platform engineers who own that budget: it partitions the pipeline into measurable phases, fixes throughput targets for the spatial math, and specifies the memory, async, and failure-handling invariants that keep deterministic trigger semantics intact under bursty GPS load.

 End-to-End Pipeline at a Glance